Cultivate a Positive Remote Work Experience

 Managers should be sensitive to the following signs in recognizing burnout before it escalates:

-In helping to prevent burnout, managers should take extra care as previously mentioned, to recognize hard work and efforts employees are putting in as they adjust and adapt to the new remote work model.
+In helping to prevent burnout, managers should take extra care as previously mentioned, to recognize hard work and efforts employees are putting in as they adjust and adapt to the new ways to work remotely.
 This can be the perfect moment to try out employee engagement apps and to get creative with your employee reward ideas.
 Leaders need to take extra care in assessing the team morale and should get in the mindset of noticing certain work habits of the team, so they can sense when something seems off.
 Be sure not to reward working long hours and support your colleagues in taking a pause.
 Sometimes telling someone to “take a break” isn’t enough; in burnout mode, individuals often feel unable or undeserving of a break, so dedicate time to help your team overcome any reasons they feel blocked from taking time out.

 Hand in hand with carving out a daily remote work routine is setting boundaries.
 This will have a significant impact on productivity and creativity when put into place.
 Make a rule of always having a hard stop for lunch, eating at a table and not in front of the computer.
 Likewise, try to avoid working late into the evening, adding another hard stop for the end of the working day.
 Trailing your work into late nights only to then wake up once more to an alarm and emails, will soon give you a mindset of feeling “always online” and can put you at risk of becoming burned out.